michidk/vscli/README.md

   help    Print this message or the help of the given subcommand(s)

 Arguments:
-  [PATH]
-          The path of the vscode project to open [default: .]
+  [PATH]     The path of the vscode project to open [default: .]
   [ARGS]...
-          Additional arguments to pass to vscode
+Additional arguments to pass to vscode [env: ARGS=]

 Options:
-  -b, --behavior <BEHAVIOR>
-          Launch behavior [default: detect]
+  -b, --behavior <BEHAVIOR>          Launch behavior [default: detect] [possible values: detect, force-container, force-classic]

-          Possible values:
-          - detect:          Use devcontainer if it was detected
-          - force-container: Force open with devcontainer, even if no config was found
-          - force-classic:   Ignore devcontainer

-  -i, --insiders
-          Whether to launch the insider's version of vscode

-  -d, --dry-run
-          Whether to launch in dry-run mode (not actually open vscode)

-  -v, --verbosity <VERBOSITY>
-          The verbosity of the output [default: info]

-  -h, --help
-          Print help (see a summary with '-h')

-  -V, --version
-          Print version
+  -i, --insiders                     Whether to launch the insider's version of vscode [env: INSIDERS=] -s, --history-path <HISTORY_PATH>  Overwrite the default path to the history file [env: HISTORY_PATH=] -d, --dry-run                      Whether to launch in dry-run mode (not actually open vscode) -v, --verbosity <VERBOSITY>        The verbosity of the output [env: VERBOSITY=] [default: info] -h, --help                         Print help (see more with '--help') -V, --version                      Print version
 ```

 ### Examples